Keeping a check on your cloud migration costs

 Migration has inherent advantages; however, negligence toward certain aspects and lack of strategy can lead to a bloated budget.
 Here are ten areas to consider when migrating to the cloud to ensure you don't overrun your budgets during the migration journey.

-Every application has different requirements and can react differently to migration and migrated environments.
-Assessment is crucial to understanding applications' behaviour in new environments.
-It helps teams evaluate options and find the right fit for requirements, understand dependencies, time required, approach to take, and the potential cost they could incur.
+- Rushed assessments: Every application has different requirements and can react differently to migration and migrated environments.
+Assessment is crucial to understanding applications' behavior in new environments.
+It helps teams evaluate options and find the right fit for requirements, understand dependencies, the time required, approach to take, and the potential cost they could incur.
 Failing to conduct thorough application assessments or rushing through the assessment phase can be costly.
 It is one of the most common reasons for failed migrations.
 To overcome this issue, not only ask your migration partner for estimates but also assess the technical dependencies thoroughly.

-Time is money; the longer it takes to migrate, the more money you spend.
-Failing to understand interdependencies between systems can lead to network performance issues, an incorrect grouping of applications and failure to discover possible bottlenecks.
+- Dependency bottlenecks: Time is money; the longer it takes to migrate, the more money you spend.
+Failing to understand interdependencies between systems can lead to network performance issues, an incorrect grouping of applications, and failure to discover possible bottlenecks.
 This delays the overall migration process, making organizations lose vital time and money simultaneously.

-Though business understand the importance of the cloud and the benefits it brings, they often fail to estimate the size of the cloud, lead to a deficit in efficiency.
+- Over-provisioning and under-provisioning resources: Though businesses understand the importance of the cloud and the benefits it brings, they often fail to estimate the size of the cloud, leading to a deficit in efficiency.
 Rushing into cloud adoption without a proper plan leads to two scenarios – over-provisioning and under-provisioning.
 Over-provisioning happens when businesses adopt a cloud that is larger than their needs.
 Oversized clouds waste resources, and organizations end up paying for more than what is necessary.
 Over-provisioning is a common mistake among organizations that get the estimation part wrong, ultimately leaving resources idle.

 On the other hand, lack of evaluation can also lead to underestimation, where the cloud space becomes insufficient to move all applications.
 Users immediately face latency issues and are forced to switch to a firefighting mode to acquire additional cloud space and keep their systems from performing poorly.
 A thorough assessment and monitoring mechanism is a perfect solution to escape both scenarios.
 The use of pay-as-you-go models can also save you from unnecessary expenses.
 Get your cloud space predictions right with a thorough assessment and save on unnecessary spending.